 The only other recommended plugin we can share does require modifying files on your site.
 Keep that mind and backup your site before installing it.

 Speaking of backing up your site.
 Photographers, listen... you back up your photo library, right?
 (Please say yes)

 So why wouldn't you do the same for your website?
 Many hosts offer backups for you, but not all of them.
 So if you don't have a backup service provided by your host, or if they don't make the files easily accessible, then consider one of the following plugins.

 WP Time Capsule is kind of like Apple's Time Machine.
-It's a simple day to day based system which backs up changed files each day.
+It's a simple day to day based system that backs up changed files each day.
 That's called incremental backups.
-It sends the files to either your Dropbox, Google Drive or Amazon S3 account, so you always have access.
+It sends the files to either your Dropbox, Google Drive, or Amazon S3 account, so you always have access.

 Before WP Time Capsule came out, our go-to recommendation was BackupBuddy.
 It's also made by iThemes and has been around forever.
 We recommend considering that one as well.

 When it comes to CRM systems, WordPress is falling behind other platforms.
 It's one of those rare cases where a CRM might not be the best fit for WordPress.
 But then again, sometimes it might be.
 If you're looking for a CRM on your WordPress site, there is only one plugin we recommend considering.
 The name says it all, Zero BS CRM.
 That's right; it's a CRM system that gets down to the nitty-gritty.
 If you are going to try Zero BS CRM, please be aware that there are three viewing modes for the plugin.
 If you're using it on your main site, go for the view that doesn't combine the menu or take over your WordPress site.
 That way it looks and feels like any other plugin.
 So why we recommend Zero BS CRM over the others?
 Because they're the ones pushing the CRM niche forward in WordPress.